PrajwalHolkar/AgriCO/README.md

    - Facilitates instant communication between users, keeping them informed about ongoing transactions and bids.

 3. **Efficient Data Management**
-   - Leveraged MySQL for robust and scalable data management.
+   - Leveraged MongoDB for robust and scalable data management.
    - Ensures reliable storage and retrieval of information critical to the agricultural trade process.

 4. **User Roles**